srj2003/death_clock/README.md

 ## 💻 Setup as Your Startup Page

-1. Visit the live demo URL
+1. Visit this live url :
 2. In your browser settings, set the new tab/startup page to the demo URL
 3. For Chrome:
    - Settings → On Startup → Open a specific page → Add a new page